gazebo-web/fuel-server/README.md

     ```

     Then, run all tests:

     ```
     go test
     ```

 1. Run the backend server

-    First, make sure to set the `AUTH0_RSA256_PUBLIC_KEY` environment variable with the Auth0 RSA256 public key.
-This env var will be used by the backend to decode and validate any received Auth0 JWT tokens.
-    Note: You can get this key from: <https://osrf.auth0.com/.well-known/jwks.json> (or from your own auth0 user).
-Open that url in the browser and copy the value of the `x5c` field.
+    First, make sure you have all the required env variables set (Please see the [Environment Variables](#environment-variables) section).
+At minimum, you need to have the required variables for local development set and also the `AWS_BUCKET_PREFIX` variable.

+    By default if no GO environment variables are set, fuelserver should be installed to `~/go/bin`

     ```
-    fuelserver
+    $GOPATH/bin/fuelserver
     ```

+    Note: You may see errors about parsing `IGN_FUEL_MIGRATE_*` variables.
+They are for migration purposes and can be ignored.

 1. Test in the browser